olliefr/ofr-scratchpad/cloud-brands.md

 ## REST APIs

 * [Swagger] is an open-source software set of tools to design, build, document, and use RESTful web services, developed by [SmartBear Software].
 It includes automated documentation, code generation, and test-case generation.
+* [Postman]

 ## GitOps